marialouisee/finding-memo/README.md

 Hello there, welcome to my react memo web app

-Bult to practice React Hooks (useEffect, useState, useRef) and get comfortable with props and the parent-child components
+Bult to practice React Hooks and get comfortable with props and the parent-child components